hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## RPC_HOST

 Used in chain testing; for more information, see [Chain-Testing-Overview.md](../knowledge_base/Chain-Testing-Overview.md).

-Default value: `ganache`
+By default, we use the value `ganache`.

 ## SEND_WEBHOOKS_EMAILS

-Default value: `false`

 Enables Webhook and email dispatching in production when set to `true`.
 Should be `false` or undefined elsewhere, to prevent Webhooks and emails from being sent in non-production environments.

 ## SENDGRID_API_KEY